 This acquisition was met with no small amount of trepidation.
 Disney’s film division had been stumbling lately, and the company as a whole was still struggling from the end of Eisner’s tenure.
 But Pixar was continuing to thrive under Disney’s ownership, the Muppets had just released a successful film, and Marvel Studios had become an unprecedented success, so there was a glimmer of hope that Iger and his crew could helm Lucas’ franchises back to critical acclaim after a series of misfires.

 This wasn’t the first time Disney and Lucas had shared billing.
 In 1984, Eisner struck a deal with George to let him develop attractions for the Disney parks.
 This led to the 3D movie Captain EO, starring Michael Jackson at the peak of his career, and directed by Lucas’ friend and Oscar-winning filmmaker, Francis Ford Coppola.
-Captain EO was followed by the Star Wars-themed motion simulator attraction, Star Tours, in ’87.
+Captain EO was followed by the Star Wars-themed motion simulator attraction, Star Tours, at Disneyland in ’87.
 Lucas also allowed his Indiana Jones characters to appear in the Disney-MGM Studios opening day attraction, The Great Movie Ride, as well as the Indiana Jones Epic Stunt Spectacular! later that year, followed closely by a clone of Star Tours that opened in the same park.

 After these attractions were completed, Lucas continued to work with Disney Imagineering by conceptualizing an original story for their Alien Encounter attraction, which was originally planned to tie into Ridley Scott’s 1979 science-fiction horror Alien franchise.
 He later lent Indy to Disney again for Disneyland’s Indiana Jones Adventure ride in 1995.
 In 2010, Lucas and ILM helped out when WDI closed and retooled Star Tours to include a 3D projection, more destinations based on all six (now nine) Skywalker Saga films, and a randomized ride experience.